STEM Week Challenge

 Online Challenge Portal

-submitting their prototypes through the Online Challenge Portal for authentic feedback.
+Stuent prototypes can be submitted through the Online Challenge Portal for authentic feedback.
 All submitted work will receive written feedback by industry experts and be eligible to win prizes.
 Review the submission expectations for each challenge in your teacher guide and ensure the work has been uploaded by midnight on Friday, October 23rd.
+(Not ready to submit quite yet?
+Submit student work through November 23rd for another chance to receive industry feedback!)Submit student work!

 Spend a few hours engaging with teachers and students, responding to their questions as they tackle the STEM Week Challenge or providing written feedback on their prototypes.
 Connecting with you brings their classwork to life and helps them see themselves as future STEM professionals!